podhmo/inflexible/README.md

+🏗 WIP

 # inflexible

-not flexible, but convinient PRC/CLI toolkit
+not flexible, but convinient RPC/CLI toolkit